arcus/DART_Community_of_Practice/data_challenges/open_data.md

 #### Explore the Data

-Try to create a visualization of some of the data in your dataset from last week.
-While not everyone had R or Python in their pathway through the modules, if you did, try to create your visualization using one of those.
+Create a visualization of some of the data in your dataset from last week.
+If you are learning R or Python as part of your DART pathway try to create your visualization using one of those.

 You will most likely get error messages as you attempt to create a visualization.
-When you get an error message, share your error message with the group and see if anyone else got stuck at a similar spot.
+When you get an error message, don't get discouraged!
+Here are a few tips:
+* Read the message and see if it tells you what you need to fix,
+* Try an internet search for the error message text
+* Tell the community of practice about the error message in a comment here to see if anyone has encountered a similar error.